Art and Design

 In the two-dimensional course, assignments offer greater scope for interpretation, expression and choice of media, enabling the pupils to take the initiative and think for themselves.
 The self-critical ethos nevertheless continues as does the emphasis upon the importance of the formal elements such as line, tone, colour and composition etc. An understanding of the processes entailed in developing visual ideas is especially important for this year group.
 These include:

-- developing an idea or response through simple preparatory work towards a product;
+- developing an idea or response through simple preparatory work towards an outcome;

 - organising, structuring, evaluating & modifying a drawing, painting, print or design;